rkrishnan8594/trackr/README.md

 Average hours per person developing/testing/designing/researching/etc MVP: 24hr

-Challanges we faced:

-  Installation and setup configuration and version control

-      We have 2 windows users, one mac user, and one linux user so getting everyone on the same page was difficult

-  Learning github

-      Only one of our members had used github before, and learning branching, merging, and all other features was difficult

-  Deciding which if any gems to use

-      We looked into bootstrap, jquery mobile, datatables among other gems/packages and spent a lot of time testing features

-      before deciding to add our own styles

-  Design/architecture

-      We spent a lot of time trying to create a simple design theme that would be appropriate for our diverse users

-      We spent a lot of time discussing the scope of the mvp and what functionality/data we thought was really necessary for the MVP
+We faced quite a few challenges during development of this mvp.
+With respect to installation and setup configuration and version control - We have 2 windows users, one mac user, and one linux user so getting everyone on the same page was difficult.
+Learning github was also difficult because only one of our members had used github before, and we had to learn learning branching, merging, and all other features.
+We also had some difficulty deciding which if any gems to use - we looked into bootstrap, jquery mobile, datatables among other gems/packages and spent a lot of time testing features before deciding to add our own styles.
+With respect to design/architecture -we spent a lot of time trying to create a simple design theme that would be appropriate for our diverse user base.
+We also spent a lot of time discussing the scope of the mvp and what functionality/data we thought was really necessary for the MVP